jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

 ## What is `array_agg`?

-The `array_agg(expression)` function takes an expression and returns an array of the argument type.
-It's probably easiest to explain with an example.
-The snippet below shows a simplified schema for a database describing a blog.
-There is a table called `blog_posts` that contains details about individual blog posts, a table called `categories` that has some labels that can be applied to individual blog posts, and a join table called `post_categories` that links the two tables together.
+The `array_agg` function takes an argument and returns an array of the argument type.
+That sentence will make more sense after an example.
+The snippet below shows a simplified schema for a blog's database.
+There is a table called `blog_posts` that contains details about posts, a table called `categories` that has labels that can be applied to blog posts, and a join table called `post_categories` that links the two previous tables together.

 ```sql
 blog=# select id, title from blog_posts;